- Slide 1(Current Item)

-In late 2018, Imperial College London (ICL) and Technical University Munich (TUM) entered into a sustainable strategic partnership based on their longstanding collaboration.
-ICL is considered one of the best technical universities in Europe, and is engaged in manifold research collaborations with TUM.
+In late 2018, Imperial College London (Imperial) and Technical University Munich (TUM) entered into a sustainable strategic partnership based on their longstanding collaboration.
+Imperial is considered one of the best technical universities in Europe, and is engaged in manifold research collaborations with TUM.
 With the flagship partnership, both institutions reconfirm their commitment to international collaboration across borders.

 On October 5, 2018 in London, TUM President Wolfgang A. Herrmann signs the Memorandum of Understanding, to further deepen the collaboration between TUM and Imperial.
 The cooperation will not only further enhance complementary strengths in high tech fields such as Artificial Intelligence, Robotics, and Aerospace, but will also promote activities in transversal institutional topics like appointments, recruitment and career development, and entrepreneurship.